hmrc/play-frontend-hmrc/README.md

     ...
     ```

-If using Play 2.7 and CSPFilter, the nonce can be passed to tracking consent as follows:
+From Play 2.7 when using the CSPFilter the nonce can be passed to tracking consent as follows:

 ```
 @import views.html.helper.CSPNonce